 - Similarly, students seeking university courses can check out Coursera.
 Their online learning platform hosts free courses on topics like product management taught by professors at accredited universities with recorded lectures, hands-on assignments, and community discussion forums.

 - Another affordable platform for university learning is edX.
 They offer courses from top universities like Harvard and MIT, plus big tech companies like Microsoft.
 Students can choose to learn the fundamentals or dive deeper into specific topics, like Agile systems for product management.
 Read more about edX in our review.

 How does Product Innovation Educators compare to Pathrise?

 Product Innovation Educators offers self-paced product management training and formal certificate courses.
 While they cover key professional skills students can use during their job search, the program does not actually provide any job support.

 However, Pathrise is a career accelerator that works with people on each phase of the job search.
 Fellows work 1-on-1 with experienced mentors on resume and LinkedIn optimization, portfolio building, technical and behavioral interview skills, and much more.
 In fact, we have helped over 1,000 land great jobs in tech so far.

 Like Product Innovation Educators, our program is flexible.
 Fellows in our program only have 2-4 hours of group sessions per week and can schedule 1-on-1s as needed.
-The Pathrise income share agreement (ISA) allows fellows to pay with 9% of their first year salary after they land a great tech job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require upfront payments or deposits.